-- 180 + 120 = 300 ECTS min. for PhD admission - Duration: 36 months regular (max.
-48 months) - Classes over the 36 months: 14 course hours) e.g. this course LV 706.997 has one hour, LV 706.315 has two hours, 706.046 has three hours - PhD-Plan for the 36 months with deliverables - Deliverables in form of papers to international peer-reviewed conferences/journals - Recommended output: 2 papers per year (e.g. one conference and one journal) - Minimum: 1 paper per year - Yearly progress report (1 page)
+- 180 + 120 = 300 ECTS min. for PhD admission - Duration: 36 months regular (typ.
+48 months, max.
+60 months) - Classes over the 36 months: 14 course hours) e.g. this course LV 706.997 has one hour, LV 706.315 has two hours, 706.046 has three hours, etc. - PhD-Plan for the 36 months with deliverables, alternative/additional research routes and risk management ) - Deliverables in form of papers to international peer-reviewed, acknowledged and listed conferences/journals - Recommended output: approx. 2 papers per year (e.g. one conference and one journal, depends highly on the target conference, journal) - Yearly progress report (1 page with output and justification how this output contributes to the PhD track progress)